University Regulations and Policies

 UNC Bicycle Registration

 The Department of Public Safety requires bicycle registration for bicycles stored or traveling on campus.
 The program serves as a deterrent to crime, aids in the identification of lost or stolen bicycles, and enables the department to plan for improved bicycle parking facilities around campus in the future.
 All students who register their bikes will receive a 50-percent-off coupon for a u-lock from UNC Student Stores.
-Forms for the free bicycle registration are available at dps.unc.edu/bike.
+Forms for the free bicycle registration are available at dps.unc.edu/services/bicycle-registration.